 1. Better than the source material

-Yes, cringe moments were bound to happen given that the main character suddenly turns the age of his daughter and son and half the age of his wife and adult lusting after an 18-year-old is as creepy to me as people thinking that he likes his own daughter.
-But they really handled all of this properly and didn’t take the cringe route that the movie took.
+Yes, cringe moments were bound to happen given that the main character suddenly turns the age of his daughter and son, and half the age of his wife.
+Adult lusting after an 18-year-old is as creepy to me as people thinking that he likes his own daughter.
+But they really handled all of this properly, and didn’t take the cringe route that the movie took.

-Instead of being shallow, funny like the movie, this is a lighthearted drama about life, family, love and regrets.
+Instead of being shallow and funny like the movie, this is a lighthearted drama about life, family, love, and regrets.
 It is about celebrating relationships and realising what we have despite the hardships.

 2. The Writing

-Like I mentioned, Eighteen Again is a drama about love, life, relationships and family.
-It is a journey of a guy who (like so many of us) loses himself in just trying to exist and provide for his family.
-He becomes so drowned in his own hardships that he doesn’t even realise that he was neglecting his family and not giving his best.
+Like I mentioned, Eighteen Again is a drama about love, life, relationships, and family.
+It is a journey of a guy who (like so many of us) loses himself in providing for his family and just trying to exist.
+He becomes so drowned in his own hardships that he doesn’t even realise he was neglecting his family, and not giving his best.

-It is only after no one recognises him as an 18-year-old and his own family he treats him like an outsider he realises what’s truly important in life.
+It is only when no one recognises him as an 18-year-old, and his own family he treats him like an outsider, he realises what’s truly important in life.